kkibria/dev_cookbook/docs/_topics/vscode.md

 Vscode requires xterm, so install, sudo apt install xterm

-## powershell setup
+## Powershell setup

-When powershell starts, it look for startup script, the path of the script is stored in `$profile` variable.
+When powershell starts, it looks for startup script using the path stored in the `$profile` variable.

 You can view and edit this file by typing `code $profile` in the powershell.
 Probably simplest strategy here is to look for a script in the project root